Edward Tullidge: Marriage and family

 Tullidge had two polygamous marriages that both ended in divorce.
 The first was to his cousin Jane Bowring, who Tullidge said he married out of "love of family and Mormons."
-His second marriage was to Eliza Kingsford Bowring, ten years older than him, the widow of his cousin and friend of his mother, possibly to provide her a home.
+His second marriage was to Eliza Kingsford Bowring, ten years older than him, the widow of his cousin and friend of his mother, possibly to provide her with a home.
 His final marriage to Susannah Ferguson produced ten children, five of whom survived infancy.

-Ferguson became poverty stricken after the death of Tullidge, and eight years after his death, she committed suicide, her body found in a tent with frayed blankets and little to protect her from the cold ground.
+Ferguson became poverty-stricken after the death of Tullidge, and eight years after his death she committed suicide, her body found in a tent with frayed blankets and little to protect her from the cold ground.